siddharthpk/taskr/README.md

 # Taskr

-This repo hosts code for a minimalistic Task App that interacts with a REST API to perform operations to a MongoDB database.
+This repo hosts the code for a Task App that uses a REST API to allow users to perform operations to a MongoDB database in the backend.

 # Before Deployment